sara-nl/clouddocs/UvA-20180131/partB.markdown

 > **Food for brain:**
 >
 > After changing the `template` as described above, how many cores do you expected your VM to have?
-Does changing a `template` affects the currently running VM's that are based on it?
+Does changing a `template` affect the currently running VM's that are based on it?

 #### Instantiate the four-core VM